 How the top solar panel manufacturers stack up

 The table below summarizes the 25-year performance warranties for the leading manufacturers who sell solar panels in the U.S. market.
+For panel manufacturers whose performance warranty offerings vary depending on the module, the highest value is listed.
 As you can see, most manufacturers warranty an 80% performance output after 25 years, with some manufacturers doing somewhat better than that.

 Solar panel performance warranty by manufacturer

 |Solar Panel Manufacturer||Performance Warranty Guarantee|

 *Silfab offers a 30-year performance warranty for their SLA and SLG series manufactured after January 1, 2018.

 To learn more about solar panel products and performance warranties as well as other criteria to evaluate solar panels, see our research on how to select solar panels.